 What is Pentium?

-When compared with 80486DX (3.1 million), Intel processors had the speeds between 60 MHz and 300 MHz, a 64-bit data bus, and 1.9 million more transistors.
+Compared with 80486DX (3.1 million), Intel processors had speeds between 60 MHz and 300 MHz, a 64-bit data bus, and 1.9 million more transistors.

 The word Pentium comes from the Greek word meaning “five”.
 The name is used because it’s the fifth processor in the 80×86 line.

-After that, Intel has evolved and released several P6 chips.
+After that, Intel evolved and released several P6 chips.
 By the late 2000s, it had introduced 4 powerful Pentium chips.

 Intel Pentium processors are classic, low-cost chips for entry-level PCs.
 The latest processor with the Intel Architecture 32-bit (IA-32) is Pentium 4.